Sunny in London

 American Drinks Not in the UK

 When you move from one country to another, naturally there will be things you miss.
 Ironically, hardly any of the items we’re listing here are actually natural!
 When you refer to American drinks not in the UK, you will see that most of them are high in sugar.
-So, get ready for a really sweet blog, Sunny friends.
+So, get ready for a really sweet read, Sunny friends.

-You know that you can order nearly anything in the world and have it shipped to your house.
-However, it certainly comes with a high cost.
 The American drinks featured here are never available at restaurants or cocktail bars in London.
 I’m guessing if you can’t find them in England’s capital, that you won’t find them on menus around the rest of the country either.

 American Drinks not in the UK- Iced Tea